DMV.ORG is a privately owned website that is not owned or operated by any government agency.

 Active duty military personnel and their families are still considered Rhode Island residents regardless of where they are currently stationed.
 Young people currently attending colleges or universities outside the state maintain Rhode Island residency as well.

-If you're uncertain your move classifies as a permanent relocation, contact the Rhode Island Department of Motor Vehicles (DMV) at (401) 462-4368.
+If you're uncertain your move classifies as a permanent relocation, contact the Rhode Island Division of Motor Vehicles (DMV) at (401) 462-4368.

 What to Do During a Permanent Move